Ashley Youth Detention Centre: Inquiry

-In 2022, a Tasmanian Government inquiry revealed that 55 workers at Ashley Youth Detention Centre had been accused of child sex abuse by former child detainees.
+In 2022, the inquiry revealed that 55 workers at the centre had been accused of child sex abuse by former child detainees.
 One former worker was accused of abusing eleven children over the course of three decades.
 Another former staff member was accused of using sexual violence and intimidation, including forced masturbation, against 26 former child detainees.
 The alleged crimes span from recent years back to the 1970s.